jalexw/mould/README.md

 ## Install and build `mould` from source

-Download and build `mould`:
+Download and build `mould` using `git` and `bun`:
 ```bash
 # Installs @jalexw/mould to default location: `$HOME/mould`
 cd ~ && git clone https://github.com/jalexw/mould.git && cd mould && bun install && bun run build
 ```

 There should now be an executable binary named `mould` in the `./dist/bin` folder.
 Add it to your Shell/Terminal's PATH so you can use the `mould` command from anywhere.
-Edit your `.zshrc`, `.bashrc`, or equivalent:
+Edit your `.zshrc` or `.bashrc` (or equivalent) to include the following line at the end:
 ```bash
 export PATH=$HOME/mould/dist/bin:$PATH
 ```